#1

 I think you did exactly the right thing, John.
 You helped a mother who was just trying to help her son be more comfortable with his shaves.
 It sounds to me that you were very kind, patient, and understanding in dealing with this situation.
 I applaud you, sir!
 Happy

-Matsilainen, Gopneg and Freddy like this post
+Matsilainen, Freddy and Gopneg like this post

 -Rob